Slamy/Wiki_MiSTer/HDMI-Scaler-Custom-Filter-Coefficients.md

 The Zipcores Application Notes pdf explains the workings of the filter much better than the ALtera/Intel docs: [Zipcores Application Notes](http://www.zipcores.com/datasheets/app_note_zc003.pdf)

-All of the filter coefficents were generated with the Matlab code here: https://github.com/ghogan42/MiSTer-Filter-Coefficients
+Most of the currently available filter coefficents were generated with the Matlab code here: https://github.com/ghogan42/MiSTer-Filter-Coefficients

 ### Tips for understanding the MiSTer filter coefficient text files: